FranGarciaLopez/rojo-frontend/README.md

 ### **10. Profile and Event History Management**:

-As a user, I want to manage my profile and see a history of events I’ve organized or participated in, so I can keep track of my involvement.
+As a user, I want to manage my profile and see a history of events I’ve participated in, so I can keep track of my involvement.

 - **Acceptance Criteria**:
-    - Users can update their photo, preferences, and zone in their profile settings.
+    - Users can update their photo, preferences, and city in their profile settings.
-    - Users can view a list of past and upcoming activities they have joined.
+    - Users can view a list of past and upcoming activities.
-    - If the user is an administrator, they can see the events they have organized.
+    - Administrators can see events they have organized.

 ---